Mttbnchtt/SPARQL/SPARQLqueries/ModelValidation_Relationships/README.md

 # RELATIONS
-This folder contins queries to check whether the relations in a model are as desired.
+This folder contains queries to check whether the relations in a model are as desired.

 ## INVERSE RELATIONS